If you want to know what works for calculating body fat percentage and what doesn’t, then you want to read this article.

-Hyrostatic weighing is used to measure body density, deuterium dilution is used to measure total body water, and DEXA is used to measure total bone mass.
+Hydrostatic weighing is used to measure body density, deuterium dilution is used to measure total body water, and DXA is used to measure total bone mass.

-The data collected from each of these test is then manipulated with various equations and the result is a consistently accurate measurement of body fat percentage.
+The data collected from each of these tests is then manipulated with various equations and the result is a consistently accurate measurement of body fat percentage.

 This is nice to know but of not real use to us because, well, it requires a team of scientists.

 Fortunately, though, there is a method of calculating and tracking body fat percentage that I feel is accurate and consistent enough to warrant our attention.